Orthonormal Spherical Harmonic basis¶

 harmonic data (only FOD images; raw DWIs / response functions / TDIs /

 etc. do not need to be converted).

-Also: Remember that data previously generated will not be
+Also: Remember I said that data previously generated will not be

 interpreted correctly by MRtrix3 commands without the SH basis